syncfusion/ej2-react-docs/src/grid/grid/getting-started.md

 ## Adding Grid component

-Now, you can start adding Grid component in the application.
+Now, you can start adding React Grid component in the application.
 For getting started, add the Grid component in **src/App.tsx** file using following code.

 Place the following grid code in the **src/App.tsx**.